 start with no subnets, giving full control over subnet creation.

-are more flexible and are better suited to production
+are more flexible and are better suited for production

 cannot be switched to auto mode VPC networks

-Subnet must have a defined primary IP address range, and any resources created within is assigned an IP address from the defined range.
+Subnet must have a defined primary IP address range, and any resources created within are assigned an IP address from the defined range.

-Subnets can be added secondary IP address range, which are only used by alias IP ranges.
-This is useful if having multiple services running on a VM and you want to assign each service a different IP address.
+Subnets can be assigned a secondary IP address range, which is only used by alias IP ranges.
+This is useful if you have multiple services running on a VM and want to assign each service a different IP address.